Meet the Team!

 We know if the support has had an impact by:

-- Reviewing the IEP targets and ensuring they are met
+- Reviewing the target review sheet and ensuring they are met

 - Looking at the child’s progress academically and identifying if the gap (where they are compared with where they are expected to be for their age) is closing